Juliusz Kühl: Controversies

 The role of Kühl in filling out the passports is uncertain.
 MacKinnon claims he participated in the procedure along Rokicki, but it seems of little probability given that Kühl himself admitted the main fraud had been generally perpetrated by his Polish superior.
 Most of the found Paraguayan passports contain the same hand-writing which seems to belong to Rokicki rather than Kühl.
 Also the leaders of Jewish organizations referred most frequently to Rokicki as their focal point.
 It is indisputable however that both played an important role in producing the passports and having them smuggled while Ryniewicz and Ładoś secured diplomatic coverage for their actions.

 The details of a big part of activities of the Ładoś Group remains unknown because they had conspiratory character and Ładoś did not inform the Polish government in exile about the details, probably out of fear of de-conspiring.

 Recognition

 Being a Jew Dr. Kühl is not eligible to be declared Righteous among the Nations by Yad Vashem.
 Yad Vashem's declared policy is not to provide meaningful recognition, even in a possible new category, to Jews who rescued Jews, regardless of the number of people their activism saved.
 The stated reason is that Jews had an obligation to save fellow Jews and don't deserve recognition.

 Dr. Kühl is however widely recognized as one of the heroes of the Jewish resistance to the Holocaust.
 His name appeared together with the ones of Ładoś, Rokicki and Ryniewicz in a thank you letter sent by Agudath Yisrael World Organization to the Polish government-in-exile.

-Trivia

-Kühl was fluent both in speaking and writing in Polish and Yiddish, the language spoken at that time by the majority of the Polish Jews.
-The archives contain his correspondence and hand-written notes in both languages.

-He also used both versions of his name – the Polish one Juliusz and the Jewish one Yehiel being later on – due to his short stature – nicknamed "Little Hilek" (Polish Mały Chilek).
-According to his war-time colleague Stanisław Nahlik Kühl eagerly used the nickname himself.

-During World War II he personally befriended papal nuncio Filippo Bernardini with whom he played table tennis.
-After the War he got personal letters of recommendation from both Bernardini and Ładoś.